kalininalab/d-StructMAn/README.md

 ## To use/run this image

-Once you pulled the image, use this utility script [setup_structman_docker_container.sh](https://github.com/sanjaysrikakulam/structman/blob/master/utility_scripts/setup_structman_docker_container.sh) to create base setup and configuration for your StructMAn to run succesfully with docker-compose
+Once you pulled the image, use this utility script [setup_structman_docker_container.sh](https://github.com/sanjaysrikakulam/structman/blob/master/utility_scripts/setup_structman_docker_container.sh) by downloading the script to your local machine in order to create the base setup and configuration for your StructMAn to run succesfully using docker-compose client

 *Example CentOS (execute as root user(denoted by #))*
 ```bash